 Waismann Method Offers Rapid Morphine Detox

 A morphine overdose can happen when patients are using the drug for legitimate purposes.
 It can also happen among those who are misusing and abusing the drug.
 In either case, addiction can develop but safe, effective detox is available.
 The Waismann Method of rapid detox treats morphine addiction in a matter of days with a renowned medical procedure.
 Our Domus Retreat transitional living facility is also available for those who wish to extend their recovery with biofeedback, group and individual counseling, massage and other holistic treatments.
 With Waismann and Domus, you never have to worry about your safety or privacy.
-Our humane approach aims to rebuild dignity and self worth.
-The medical procedure is performed in an accredited hospital and takes less than two hours.
-We use intravenous medication to cleanse morphine from patients’ opiate receptors while they are under light sedation administered by board-certified anesthesiologists.
+Our humane approach aims to provide comfort and rebuild dignity and self worth.
+The medical procedure is performed in an accredited hospital where patients are admitted in their private rooms for a few days .
+When anesthesia assisted rapid detox is performed, we use intravenous medication to cleanse morphine from patients’ opiate receptors while they are under light sedation.
+This process is administered by board-certified anesthesiologists.
 The withdrawal phase is accelerated and occurs while patients are sedated.
 They awake opiate-free without awareness of withdrawal symptoms that occurred.
 When you don’t have weeks or months to spend in treatment, Waismann will get you back to your life with unparalleled safety and success.